DANKIOSH/DANKIOSH.github.io/README.md

 ## Introduction

-Dankiosh's IT Toolbox is a curated set of utilities and scripts designed to streamline tasks related to Python programming, Linux administration, and Networking challenges.
+Dankiosh's IT Toolbox is a curated set of utilities and scripts designed to streamline tasks related to Python programming, Linux administration, Graphic Design, Bash Scripting and Networking challenges.

 ## Features